LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 }
 ```

-We can call this `GetSequences` method and pass the results to `Concat`, and then use our `Dump` extension method to watch what happens:
+We can call this `GetSequences` method and pass the results to `Concat`, and then use our `D ump` extension method to watch what happens:

 ```cs
 GetSequences().Concat().Dump("Concat");